TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow1.md

 Now let's walk through this.
 First, we pick our starting point in relation to the modified canvas the random x and y.
 We then define the length and amount of lines which form the curve, which is `num_steps`, the number of straight lines that make up a single curve.
 Then `step_length` determines how far each straight line will travel.
 Depending on how these two variables are set, you can get more blocky or geometric lines; here they end up pretty smooth.
 We also set the `step_length` as any number between 1 and 5, giving us different curve lengths.
 After this, we pick our color ignore `lengthColorPick`, I will cover that shortly.
-The next portion is moving our x and y to draw the curve.
+The next portion is moving our x and y continually to draw the curve.

 In the loop, we draw a line to x and y, then the real bread and butter: we find the indices so we can slice into our grid and get the location of the cell under the current line's x and y position.
 Store that in `column_index` and `row_index`, and then create an if check to be sure it's in bounds.
 We do this because mathematically we want space outside the visible space, but we can't actually draw off screen.
 After we have the indices set, we can get the angle of the cell under the x and y location.
 Then we can just use cos and sin multiplied by our `step_length` to get the x and y velocity and apply that change to our curve's current line.
 This pushes the curve in that specific angular direction, creating the entire flow effect.